-In February 2006, WRI and the UW-Madison Department of Civil & Environmental Engineering published Design Guidelines for Stormwater Bioretention Facilities by Dustin Atchison, Ken Potter and Linda Severson.
+In February 2006, WRI and the UW-Madison Department of Civil and Environmental Engineering published "Design Guidelines for Stormwater Bioretention Facilities" by Dustin Atchison, Ken Potter and Linda Severson.
 This manual provides design guidelines and a numerical model (RECARGA) that can be used for creating bioretention facilities for small-scale stormwater management that promotes infiltration of storm water in order to reduce its volume, improve its quality and increase groundwater recharge.
-This document continues to be extremely popular at the ASC Publications Store.
-Since its publication, a total of 490 print copies have been distributed and over 167 copies of the pdf file have been downloaded..
+Historically and in the aggregate, this document is the most popular WRI-focused publication in the UW ASC publication store.
+Since its publication, a total of 912 print copies have been distributed and 40,371 copies of the PDF file have been downloaded.